Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Method

 The resulting descriptions are then encoded using the GatorTron model \citep{yang2022gatortron} to obtain the initial code embeddings:

 Here, $d_i$ denotes the description of the $i$-th code $l_i$, where $i \in \{1,2,...,N\}$ and $N$ is the total number of codes.
-These initial code embeddings are then input into the Directed Bipartite Graph Encoder, serving as the basis for capturing fine-grained co-occurrence relationships.
+These initial code embeddings are then input into the directed bipartite graph encoder (as descriped in the next subsection), serving as the basis for capturing fine-grained co-occurrence relationships.
 Notably, the GatorTron model for these code descriptions remains untrained to mitigate significant GPU memory usage, given the large number of codes.